pmndrs/zustand/docs/apis/create-store.md

 nav: 202
 ---

-`createStore` lets you create a vanilla store that expose some API utilities.
+`createStore` lets you create a vanilla store that exposes API utilities.

 ```js
 createStore(stateCreatorFn)